Mary Widdicombe Travers: Life in Prince Edward Island

-Death and Burial
+Death and burial

 Mary Travers died 24 February 1854 in Kildare, Prince Edward Island.
 The local newspaper reported,[Died] At her residence, Kildare, Lot 3, after a long and painful illness, on Friday morning, 24th February last, regretted by a large circle of relatives and friends, Mrs. Mary Travers, formerly of St. John’s Newfoundland.
-She was buried at the Christ Church Cemetery, Kildare Capes, in the burial grounds she had helped establish.
-She was survived by her mother, who died later the same year, on 15 September 1854,Died.
+Her mother died later the same year, on 15 September 1854,Died.
 At St. John’s Newfoundland, on the 22d of August, after a painful illness which she bore with Christian fortitude, Mrs. Mary Widdecombe, aged 99 years; 86 year of which she spent in that town.
 (Deceased was mother of the late Mrs. Mary Travers, of Kildare.)

 Records indicate Travers' last attempt to obtain the full payment of what was owed to her arrived at the Newfoundland House of Assembly as a petition following her death, which was read in the House on 18 April 1854, noting in part,The great straits to which she has been reduced by the Government of Newfoundland not entertaining her claim for arrears of rent due since 1833, when her house, in St. John's, was occupied as the Legislative Assembly; and praying that compensation may be made her.There is no record of her family receiving final payment for her services.